-Education abroad peer advisers are Penn State study abroad returnees who have enjoyed their experiences so much that they volunteer their time to advise other students on education abroad opportunities at Penn State.
-Each peer adviser can explain program options, give an overview of the study abroad process, as well as provide information about their experience abroad.
+Peer advisers are education abroad returnees who have enjoyed their experiences so much that they now work to advise other students on education abroad opportunities at Penn State.
+Each peer adviser can explain program options, give an overview of the education abroad process, as well as provide information about their experience abroad.

 There are many ways to gain international experience while in college including for-credit academic study abroad, internships abroad, and service-learning opportunities.
 Learn about the different study abroad program options available to you as a Penn State student.